patupar/sofia-lez-counterfactual/docs/seminar_methodology.md

 Data-dependent preprocessing and model choices are based only on pre-LEZ training data.
 Observed post-LEZ PM₂.₅ values do not influence model development and are reserved for comparison with the counterfactual predictions.
-Dates and sensor-location identifiers are retained to support temporal and spatial validation
+Dates and sensor-location identifiers are retained to support temporal validation (see 4.3).

 ### 4.2 Pre-LEZ training